International Baccalaureate

 Design Technology Career-related Study:

 Design Technology career-related students will develop skills in technologies to hone their abilities to design, develop, install, and maintain physical systems.
 Potential pathways include manufacturing, architecture, construction and robotics.
+Students in the design technology career-related study will complete coursework that prepares them for an evaluation from Wooden Richs, LLC, a local business that specializes in designing personalized, high quality products for all occasions.

 11th Grade Coursework: